 Illy Whole Coffee Beans – Brazil

-A perfect example of the single origin, is the MonoArabica from Illy.
-It is not a truly single origin, like Illy would like us to believe.
+A perfect example of the single origin is the MonoArabica from Illy.
+It is not a true single origin like Illy would like us to believe.
 However, I wouldn’t worry much about that, because it is a really nice coffee.

 The Brazil MonoArabica has an intense flavor, with persistent dark chocolate notes.

 As a conclusion, if you are still not clear what is best, there is no right or wrong.
-Blends you get the refined, consistent taste, while single origin bring you personality, uniqueness.
+Blends you get the refined, consistent taste, while single origin brings you personality, uniqueness.

 If you are so inclined, you can even make your own espresso.
 Here is a great article that explains the art of blending beans for an espresso.
 I tried it a few times, I bought green coffee from Sweet Maria’s and roasted it myself.
 It was a great experience, and I plan to repeat it, though is just a hobby for me.
 My blend wasn’t bad, but compared to commercial blends was just OK.
 Even my single origin roasting was decent, and I pulled great espressos from those beans.

 Kicking Horse Beans – Cliff Hanger Espresso